BobcatGames/bwb/README.md

 ## Building

+This mod is written in TypeScript, just like the base game.
+Not only that, it actually uses the base code for type checking.

-Needs a recent NodeJS version, and 7zip in the path.
+For the whole build process, you'll need a recent NodeJS version, and 7zip in the PATH.

+First, build the base game.
+We only need the types, but we need the node_modules:

+    git submodule init
+    git submodule update
+    cd KinkiestDungeon
     npm install
+    npx tsc --declaration --emitDeclarationOnly
+    cd ..

+Then, in main project:

+    npm install
     npm run build      # Linux, MacOS, Win+Bash npm run build:win  # Win (cmd or powershell)

-If you don't have 7zip:
+If you don't have 7zip install, you can do this instead:

     npm install
     npx tsc

-Then zip up the dist/index.js (rename to .ks if needed) and the mod.json files.
+Then zip up the relevant files:

+ * dist/index.js (rename to .ks if needed)
+ * mod.json
+ * the Data folder

+## Contributing, bug reporting

+For the time being, the KD discord is the main platform, the appropritate mod-* channels (I mean, how else did you find this mod?).
+Once I'm ready to publish it on itch, it might change.

+Translations are welcome!
+There's not much text currently, all can be found in data.ts.

+Found a bug?
+Open a bug report on the KD discord.
+Make sure to include the error log (if any) and a save file, just like you'd report an error in the base game.